Robin St. Clair Jones (Chair)

 Beth Morgan (Vice Chair)

 Beth first fell in love with Ashdown Forest as a teenager, when most weekends were spent exploring the Forest on foot or on horseback.
 She lives with her husband and dog close to the Forest and continues to visit on an almost daily basis.
 She is passionate about ensuring the long-term future of the Forest as a place of increasing importance for nature and biodiversity, as well as a place for visitors to enjoy.
-A researcher, writer and presenter, Beth has spent most of her career as an industry analyst and advisor to global supply chain leaders, specialising in sustainability and talent management practices.
+Beth has spent most of her career as an industry analyst and advisor to global supply chain leaders, specialising in sustainability and talent management practices.
 In 2019, she launched a global member-based community and advisory practice focused on improving Diversity, Equity & Inclusion across the supply chain profession.
 Beth has a degree in Management & German from the University of Leeds and an MSc in Information Systems from the London School of Economics.
 She is a member of the RSPB, Compassion in World Farming, and the Friends of Ashdown Forest.
 In her spare time, she enjoys being out in nature, often with her binoculars and camera.

 Kathryn Aalto